 The game’s got a number of fun subplots, such as the dual-market Mannings–NOLA native Peyton stars for the Colts, and of course is the son of Archie Manning, who was the face of the (formerly) hapless Saints for years.

 And no matter who wins, a Tribune station will be celebrating.
-Trib’s got duopolies in both NOLA and Indy, and NOLA boss Waterman has a wager with Indy GM Jerry Martin: Waterman has put up some of New Orleans’ finest King cakes, while Martin says he’ll send his colleague some shrimp cocktail from St. Elmo’s Steak House “if the unthinkable happens.”
+Trib’s got duopolies in both NOLA and Indy, and NOLA boss Waterman has a wager with Indy GM Jerry Martin: Waterman has put up some of New Orleans’ finest King cakes, while Martin says he’ll send his colleague some St. Elmo’s shrimp cocktail “if the unthinkable happens.”